container farms are changing how we eat

 Unlike other indoor growing methods, the Freight Farms Greenery™ comes fully assembled to allow you get growing as soon as it is delivered.

 Turnkey: The Greenery is a complete hydroponic growing system in a box.
 Meaning, Freight Farmers can perform every farm-related task from seeding to harvesting and packaging right inside the container!

 Climate Controlled: Intuitive climate controls automatically respond to air and water sensors inside the farm to ensure an ideal growing environment for your crops.

 Automated: Inside each farm is a central brain that is programmed to automatically adjust all the components inside the farm so that it's creating the perfect environment.
 That means the climate is managed by the Greenery, enabling farmers to focus on growing the crops and their business.

 Remote Monitoring and Control: The farmhand® mobile application allows our freight farmers to remotely monitor and control the climate components inside the farm such as the lights, temperature, and humidity, so they can know what's going on inside the farm, even when they're not there.

-- Scaleable: The modular and stackable design of the Leafy Green Machine allows you to quickly scale up your farming operation or start a new business from scratch.
-Meet Kate Haverkampf, who recently doubled her two-farm operation, and is now freight farming with four Leafy Green Machines.
+Scaleable: The modular and stackable design of the Greenery allows you to quickly scale up your farming operation or start a new business from scratch.

 Container farming works well in both urban and rural settings and can function as a stand-alone business, or an accessory to an existing farm or restaurant.
 Beyond food production, a container farm is an easy way for small businesses and organizations to incorporate sustainable practices, educational curriculum, community engagement, or job programs.